 Using a Net Price Calculator

-This tool may help you get a better idea of the cost of college, after you subtract scholarships, grants, and other financial aid.
+Fortunately, you can get an idea of what the net price will be for a particular college before you apply by using the government’s net price calculator.
+This tool can help students and their families get a better idea of the cost of college, after subtracting scholarships, grants, and other financial aid.

 When is a Good Time to Start Saving for Your Child’s Education?